-The hardware category also includes the many metal matchboxes that were produced by bona-fide match manufacturers to contain their products; such items are both rare and interesting.
+The hardware category also includes the many metal matchboxes that were produced by bona-fide match manufacturers to contain their products; such items are sometimes both rare and interesting.
 However, true hardware specialists are probably most interested in the silver vesta holders that many a Victorian gentleman would dangle from his waistcoat pocket.

-Yet another by-product of the main hobby of collecting matchbox labels is the collecting of entire matchboxes, complete with their fiery contents.
+Yet another by-product of the main hobby of collecting matchbox labels is the collecting of entire matchboxes, complete in some cases with their fiery contents.
 Complete boxes of matches, especially if they are very old, can make a very interesting specialist subject and can be used to display and demonstrate the many different varieties of match that people once used in years gone by.

-Although difficult to come by these days, complete boxes of Fusees, Vestas, Wax Vestas, Braided Vestas, Bengal Matches, Vesuvians, and Congreves all make the ubiquitous box of matches very interesting to a non-collector.
+Although more difficult to come by these days, complete boxes of Fusees, Vestas, Wax Vestas, Braided Vestas, Bengal Matches, Vesuvians, and Congreves all make the ubiquitous box of matches very interesting to a non-collector.
 They also provide people with a unique and valuable insight into how ordinary folk lived 100 or more years ago.